Arty-j/Arbitrage_opportunities/README.md

 Zooming in on past events we can see how volitile markets can sometimes be ripe with arbitrage opportunities.
 When data collection & buy/sell is automated to watched carefully across multiple exchanges, and act quickly, there are profits to be made!

-*This project can be used to calculate the daily profit to be made when arbitrage is highand one acts quickly, vs waiting until many others take advantage of the opportunity first causing the arbitrage spread to narrow near 0.*
+*This project can be used to calculate the daily profit to be made when arbitrage is high and one acts quickly, vs waiting until many others take advantage of the opportunity causing the markets to normalize as the price difference narrows to zero.*

 ---

 ## Technologies

-This Project is built to run in Jupyter Lab:

- Python 3.7 for coding

- Pandas for data analysis

- pathlib for importing and reading csv data files.
+Python implementation: CPython

+Python version       : 3.7.13

+IPython version      : 7.31.1

+Compiler    : Clang 12.0.0

+OS          : Darwin

+Release     : 21.6.0

+Architecture: 64bit

+pandas: 1.3.5

 ---